Love Sport Radio: Social Media Management

 In the summer of 2018, I had the pleasure of interning at Love Sport Radio in London.
-I was placed in charge of their Twitter, Facebook, and Instagram accounts and given creative freedom over what to do with them as long as I followed a few guidelines they had set for me.
+I ran their Twitter (now X), Facebook, and Instagram accounts for two months and was tasked with using the momentum of the 2018 FIFA World Cup to help build awareness for the startup radio station.

 Social Media Strategy